 Starting Over at 40: A Roadmap from Zero to Hero

 Starting over is difficult at any age, but the expectation that you should have your life together by age 40 makes it exceptionally more challenging starting over then.
 This post is a guide to take you from where you are now to where you want to be.
-Follow along if you’re thinking about starting over at 40.
+You’ll gain actionable steps to change to a career you don’t hate, how to turn your financial situation around, and a bunch more tips, so follow along if you’re thinking about starting over at 40.

 My Story